syncfusion-content/flutter-docs/Flutter/localizations/Localization.md

 ## Getting started

-Create a simple project using the instructions given in the [Getting Started with your first Flutter app](https://flutter.dev/docs/get-started/test-drive?tab=vscode#create-app) documentation.

 **Add dependency**

-Add the Syncfusion Localization dependency to your pub spec file.
-And to depict the localization working model, we have used the `Syncfusion Flutter Calendar` widget.
+Add the `syncfusion_localizations` package as dependency to your pub spec file.
+And for exampple purposes to depict the localization working model, we have used the `Syncfusion Flutter Calendar` widget.

 {% highlight dart %}